tastytea/mastodon-cpp/README.md

 `.deb` packages are built on Debian stretch and `.rpm` packages are built on CentOS 7.
 These packages are automatically built and not tested.

-To use the DEB`.deb` package on Debian stretch, you will need [libcurlpp0](https://packages.debian.org/libcurlpp0) from sid.
+To use the `.deb` package on Debian stretch, you will need [libcurlpp0](https://packages.debian.org/libcurlpp0) from sid.

 To use the `.rpm` package on CentOS 7, you will need